Wedyarit/HTML-JS-CSS/JavaScript/23.02.2021/HW/README.md

-# HT Template
+# HW Template
-HT description.
+HW description.

 ## Contributing
 The work was done and prepared by [@Wedyarit (Vyacheslav)](https://github.com/Wedyarit).